Virtualmaster/virtualmaster-turnkey-import/README.md

 3) Remember root password and IP address your new server showed in pop-up console and close it.
 #### Download script on your computer and run it on server
 4) Download install script from this repository.
-Default is installed Wordpress.
+Default will be installed Wordpress.
 To change image read section **Other images by customizing install script**:

     wget --no-check-certificate https://raw.github.com/pulecp/virtualmaster-turnkey-import/master/install.sh